steveww/film-negative/README.md

 ## Usage

-The script will appear as the menu option Colours -> Colour Negative in the GIMP main menu.
+The script will appear as the menu option Colours -> Film Processor in the GIMP main menu.
-When activated it gives you two options:
+When activated it gives you three options:

 **Auto Exposure** Will adjust the exposure.
 100 = no adjustment.
 50 = approx 2 stops brighter.

 **Balck & White** Will convert the image to black and white (desaturate) before performing any other modifications.
-This is a must for black and white scans and optional for colour scans you want to convert to black and white.
+This is a must for black and white scans and optional for colour scans if you want to convert to black and white.

+**Slide** For slide film which is colour positive, this will skip the invert step.

 Load a colour negative scan in TIFF format; 48 bit is best.

-It performs `Auto Input Levels` for the colour correction then `Invert` to go from negative to positive.
-Finally the JPEG export dialog will be displayed.
-Save at 95% quality.
-Use `Save Defaults` to remember this setting.
+It optionally performs `Invert` for negatives then `Auto Input Levels` for colour correction.
+Finally it chnages the file extension to `jpg` and exports the file as a JPEG.
+The colour correction may not be 100% but it does provide a good starting point for final tweaks.